-39. How Applicants Bid for a home
+8.1 How Applicants Bid for a home

-- 39.1 Any live Homesearch applicant will be able to bid for a property they are eligible for, as soon as it is advertised.
-Bids will be accepted either online or by Homesearch Staff via assisted bidding/auto-bidding.
-Important points to consider during bidding are: - a) Bids will need to be received during the period where the advert is open and before the closing date on the advert.
+- 8.1.1 Any live Homesearch applicant will be able to bid for a property they are eligible for, as soon as it is advertised.
+Bids will be accepted either online or by Homesearch Staff via assisted bidding.
+Important points to consider during bidding are: - 8.1.2 Bids will need to be received during the period where the advert is open and before the closing date on the advert.
 The onus is on the applicant to ensure that they have placed a bid in time.
-Requests for late bids cannot be considered. - b) Further information about bidding is available at www.monmouthshirehomesearch.co.uk - 39.2 Applicants unable to bid themselves can be placed on the auto-bidding service once their preferences have been confirmed with Homesearch.
+Requests for late bids will not be considered.

+- 8.1.3 Further information about bidding is available at www.monmouthshirehomesearch.co.uk - 8.1.4 Applicants unable to bid themselves can be placed on the assisted bidding service and will be helped by Homesearch to place a bid.

-40. Applicants Who Fail to Bid for a Home
+8.2 Applicants Who Fail to Bid for a Home

-40.1 Homesearch will regularly review all Emergency Band and Band 1 (high welfare need only) non-bidder applications.
-If an applicant with this banding fails to bid after 3 months and a suitable property has become available during that time, Homesearch may reduce an applicant's priority/banding - see Appendix 3.
+8.2.1 Homesearch will regularly review all Emergency Band and Band 1 (high welfareneed only) non-bidder applications.
+If an applicant with this banding fails to bidafter 3 months and a suitable property has become available during that time, Homesearch may reduce an applicant's priority/banding - see Appendix 3.
 If any applicant no longer wishes to remain on the Homesearch register their application will be cancelled.

-41. Automatic Bid for Homeless Applicants
+8.3 Automatic Bid for Homeless Applicants

-41.1 Homeless applicants owed a full homeless duty (as per Section 75 of the Housing (Wales) Act 2014) will generally be expected to bid for advertised properties in the same way as other applicants.
+8.3.1 Homeless applicants owed a full homeless duty (as per Section 75 of the Housing (Wales) Act 2014) will generally be expected to bid for advertised properties in the same way as other applicants.
 However, MCC reserves the right to bid on behalf of any Homesearch applicants with a full homelessness duty who do not express an interest in a suitable property when it becomes available.